chribonn/GettingAndCleaningData/README.md

 ----------- | ----- | ---------
 _Main()_ | This module performs the data tidying process and leaves a number of objects that represent the cleaned data |
-activityList() | Returns a list of the activity number and description formatted as Proper case | Main() featureList() | Returns a vector of the column names for the features data  | Main() combine(folder, activityRef, featureCols) | This module will process the files stored in folder and will build up a data frame of the data built up from the various files.
+activityList() | Returns a list of the activity number and description formatted as Proper case | Main() featureList() | Returns a vector of the column names for the features data.
+It performs replaces all dashes with dots.  | Main() combine(folder, activityRef, featureCols) | This module will process the files stored in folder and will build up a data frame of the data built up from the various files.
 This module will combine data from the test and training modules into one data frame.
-It will also generate the other tidy data requested in the assignment | Main() readSubject(folder) | Reads the subject information from folder, adds appropriate column titles and return the data frame to the calling module | combine(folder, activityRef, featureCols) readActivityfolder, activityRef) | Reads the activity information, appends a column with the activity description and adds appropriate column heading.
+It will also generate the other tidy data requested in the assignment | Main() readSubject(folder) | Reads the subject information from folder, adding the column title __student.no__ and returns the data frame to the calling module | combine(folder, activityRef, featureCols) readActivityfolder, activityRef) | Reads the activity information, and titles the column __activity.ref__.
+It also adds a column titled __activity.desc__ with the computed activity descriptions.
 The resulting data frame is returned to the calling module | combine(folder, activityRef, featureCols) readFeatures(folder, featureCols) | Reads the features information found in a particular folder.
-Returns a data frame with the column names describing the data | combine(folder, activityRef, featureCols)
+Returns a subset of the data containing only those columns that contain __-mean()__ and __-std()__ in their name. | combine(folder, activityRef, featureCols)

 Analysing Main()